camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 After fetching and performing the requested work, a worker can complete an external task by calling the `ExternalTaskService#complete` method.
 A worker can only complete tasks that it fetched and locked before.
 If the task has been locked by a different worker in the meantime, an exception is raised.

+### Extending of Locks on External Tasks

+When an external task is locked by a worker, the lock duration can be extended by calling the method `ExternalTaskService#extendLock` method.
+A worker can specify the amount of time (in milliseconds) to update the timeout.
+A lock can be extended only by the worker who owns a lock on the given external task.

 ### Reporting Task Failure

 A worker may not always be able to complete a task successfully.
 In this case it can report a failure to the process engine by using `ExternalTaskService#handleFailure`.
 Like `#complete`, `#handleFailure` can only be invoked by the worker possessing the most recent lock for a task.
 The `#handleFailure` method takes four additional arguments: `errorMessage`,`errorDetails`, `retries`, `retryTimeout`.
 The error message can contain a description of the nature of the problem and is limited to 666 characters.
 It can be accessed when the task is fetched again or is queried for.
 The `errorDetails` are containing full error description and are unlimited in legth, error details are accessible through the separate method, based on task id.
 With `retries` and `retryTimout`, workers can specify a retry strategy.
 When setting `retries` to a value > 0, the task can be fetched again after `retryTimeout` expires.
 When setting retries to 0, a task can no longer be fetched and an incident is created for this task.